Why TV and Games Compromise Academics & Values

 There are health effects, too.
 Many TV ads encourage unhealthy eating habits.
 Two-thirds of the 20,000 TV ads an average child sees each year are for food, and most are for high-sugar foods.

 While watching TV, the metabolic rate seems to go even lower than during rest.
 This means that a person burns fewer calories while watching TV than when just sitting quietly, doing nothing.
+Researchers theorize that this is because the brain is less active.

 A long-term study found a link between television, MTV, and alcohol consumption among teens.
 Other research has shown that those who watch more TV are also more likely to smoke cigarettes and marijuana